Blue Bag Recycling

 Artificial trees are not accepted for curbside collection but can be brought to the Landfill.

-If you have more bagged garbage than will fit in your Landfill cart, the additional bags need a Bag Tag sticker attached to be eligible for curbside collection.
+If you have more bagged garbage than will fit in your garbage cart, the additional bags need a Bag Tag sticker attached to be eligible for curbside collection.
 Bag Tag stickers for extra garbage can be purchased at the following locations for $3.00.